 The role of the master cylinder in the new actuation system is to convert the mechanical force from the pneumatic cylinder to the hydraulic pressure of the brake fluid at the output.
 To utilize the full length of 25 mm of the pneumatic cylinder stroke, a master cylinder with a stroke of 28.4 mm was chosen.
 This type of master cylinder is manufactured by the Wilwood company and can be delivered as a kit including a non-integral brake fluid reservoir.
-As calculated in Table 3.10, the master cylinder bore size is 7/8 in, giving a cylinder area of 388 mm.
-Multiplying this value with the pneumatic cylinder stroke yields the maximum brake fluid displacement of 9.7 cm.
-This fulfills the requirement of the minimum master cylinder is 260-10374 and it was ordered from a Wilwood dealer.
+As calculated in Table 3.10, the master cylinder bore size is 7/8 in, giving a cylinder area of 388 mm2.
+Multiplying this value with the pneumatic cylinder stroke yields the maximum brake fluid displacement of 9.7 cm3.
+This fulfills the requirement of the minimum master cylinder displacement calculated in Eq.
+3.13.
+The part number for this type of master cylinder is 260-10374 and it was ordered from a Wilwood dealer.